webprofusion/certify/docs/Bulk Import of Managed Sites.md

 Performing the same import twice will create duplicates so you should backup your c:\programdata\certify\manageditems.db first in case you need to restore it.

 # Scripting to create a CSV file
-You may find a powershell command such as the following useful as a starting place:
+You may find a powershell command such as the following useful as a starting place (Note: help wanted on a better script):
 ```PS
 Get-WebBinding | % {
     $name = $_.ItemXPath -replace '(?:.*?)name=''([^'']*)(?:.*)', '$1'